infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 }
 ```

-> Double-check the path of manifest used in this example.
+> Double-check the path of the manifest used in this example.
 We're adding it inside the Quote component manifest, not the Quote block manifest.

 After that, since we want to have a fixed number of options, we need to define available options.
 We can do that inside `options` which is on the same level as `attributes`:
 ```json